pedroaraujo9/ldc-irt/README.md

 # ldc-irt
-Latent distance correlation for multi-unidimensional IRT model
+Stan code for the latent distance correlation for the multi-unidimensional IRT model.

 ## Stan code